adamsubtract/Databases/Database_intro.md

 ### 4. In your own words, explain how the pieces of a database system fit together at a high level.

+The pieces (rows, tables, columns) are easy to connect to each other and are easily readable.

 ### 5. Explain the meaning of table, row, column, and value.